 What really are the differences between 2 similar EU destinations for an expat that has experienced both?
 This article considers the advantages and drawbacks between island Mediterranean life in Cyprus and continental Portugal.
 While many European countries attract significant numbers of expats there is no doubt that Portugal and Cyprus attract more than their fair share of travelling workers and expats.

 The weather is obviously a vital element of any potential country of residence and while on the surface, if you have not visited Portugal or Cyprus, one can assume that both offer similar climates, however this is not always the case.
 In August the temperatures in Cyprus reach 40 degrees Celsius on a regular basis, which a number of expats seem to find very difficult to cope with, including high levels of humidity year round.

 Ultimately it depends on the situation and personal preference, as in there are areas of Portugal which get hot at certain times of the year, however Cyprus definitely beats Portugal in general terms of extreme weather conditions.
-Portugal gets much colder in winter and receives more rainfall than Cyprus during the year with the rainy months generally being February to March.
+Portugal gets colder in winter and receives more rainfall than Cyprus during the year with the rainy months generally being from February to March.